xtenzQ/dev-notes/azure-devops/setting-maven-up.md

 # Setting Maven up to work with Azure DevOps Artifacts

 While setting up my Maven, I encountered several problems and found no solution on the Internet.
-So here is my quick guide how to set up your Maven to work with Azure DevOps Artifcats. 😊
+So here is my quick guide on how to set up your Maven to work with Azure DevOps Artifacts. 😊

 **Table of contents**
 - [Setting Maven up to work with Azure DevOps Artifcats](#setting-maven-up-to-work-with-azure-devops-artifcats)